fenago/ml-bootcamp/Lab_2.md

-This lab covers Creating a car-price prediction project with a linear regression model Doing an initial exploratory data analysis with Jupyter notebooks Setting up a validation framework
+This lab covers

+- Creating a car-price prediction project with a linear regression model
+- Doing an initial exploratory data analysis with Jupyter notebooks
+- Setting up a validation framework
-Implementing the linear regression model from scratch Performing simple feature engineering for the model Keeping the model under control with regularization Using the model to predict car prices
+- Implementing the linear regression model from scratch
+- Performing simple feature engineering for the model
+- Keeping the model under control with regularization
+- Using the model to predict car prices

-In lab 1, we talked about supervised machine learning, in which we teach machine learning models how to identify patterns in data by giving them examples.

-Suppose
-that we have a dataset with descriptions of cars, like make, model, and age, and we would like to use machine learning to predict their prices.
-These characteristics of cars are called *features*, and the price is the *target* *variable*---something we want to predict.
-Then the model gets the features and combines them to output the price.

-This is an example of supervised learning: we have some information about the price of some cars, and we can use it to predict the price of others.
-In lab 1, we also talked about different types of supervised learning: regression and classification.
-When the target variable is numerical, we have a regression problem, and when the target variable is categorical, we have a classification problem.

 In this lab, we create a regression model, starting with the simplest